kihaen/nexus-one/README.md

 ## Project Goal

-To determine the best way to build out a modern day application with server-side rendering
+Building out the best new post listing website out a modern day application with server-side rendering, allow bookings and messaging to allow people to privately list and room out open and available space

 ## Prism Usuage